lestece/BIM-Dance-Studio/README.md

 2. ##### PRICES

-This section provides clear and transparent information about the prices options the client can decide to go for, based on personal needs and preferences.
+This section provides clear and transparent information about the pricing options available in the studio, so that the user can make a choice based on personal needs and preferences.
-It also contains a button that links to the booking page, assuming that after the information given in this section the user is satisfied and convinced to proceed with a booking.
+It also contains a button that links to the booking page, assuming that after the information given in this section the user is fully satisfied and convinced to proceed with booking a class.

 ![Prices section](docs/README-images/prices.png)